Start of Main Content

 Nonprofits who participate in the Board Fellows program benefit in a number of ways: tapping into the talents and insights of a Kellogg student; delegating an important strategic project to a fellow; accessing the Kellogg and Northwestern community; and developing the next generation of civic leaders.

-Commitment of fellow.
+Commitment.
 A nonprofit can expect a fellow to commit a similar amount of time to the board as an active board member.
 In the summer, however, fellows often travel outside of Chicago for internships.
 During this time, fellows are asked to call into board meetings or attend board functions if they are in the area.

 Participation on committees.
-In organizations where board responsibilities are completed at the committee level, the fellow is encouraged to participate on a committee.
+In organizations where board responsibilities are completed at the committee level, the fellow/scholar is encouraged to participate on a committee.
 Students often complete a project that is directly related to the committee’s area of focus.

 • The program welcomes applications from nonprofits interested in hosting a fellow.
-Applications are due annually in October.
+Applications are due annually in July.

 To Apply: